wvabrinskas/SwiftSearchTrie/README.md

 # Introduction

 [Trie](https://en.wikipedia.org/wiki/Trie) is a data structure typically used for word search because of its quick lookup times compared to other alogrithms.
 To build a trie the complexity is O(N * M) where N is the all the terms and M is the length of the key.
-However lookup is typically O(1) in complexity but at worst it's O(M) where M is the length of the search term.
+However lookup is typically O(M) where M is the length of the search term.

+For searching, inserting, and deleting some strings of length n in a trie, we need to follow at most n number of pointers from the root to the node for strings, if it exists.
+Each pointer can be looked up in O(1) time.
+So overall time complexity = n * O(1) = O(n), which is only dependent on the length of the string and independent of the number of strings in the trie.

 # Implementation